aoelarsen/noroff-react-content-part-2/lessons/lesson2.md

 `;
 ```

-The **styled.h1``** notation is called a `Tagged template literal`.
-[Here](https://mxstbr.blog/2016/11/styled-components-magic-explained/) is a good explanation of how they work and are used in styled components.
+The **styled.h1``** notation is called a `tagged template literal`.
+[Here](https://mxstbr.blog/2016/11/styled-components-magic-explained/) is a good explanation of how they work and are used in Styled Components.

 Basically, we can execute functions within the tags and the functions will receive the `props` we pass into the component.